slatedocs/slate/source/includes/administration/_usage.md

 | start_date (inclusive)     | Retrieve the usage starting from the requested date| The last 7 days or for the granularity specified.
 I.e. last year if YEARLY, last month if MONTHLY
 | end_date                   | Retrieve the usage up to the specific date only    | The time of the request

 To retrieve data as a json response please supply the `application/json` Accept header in your request.
-For example
+For example:

 ```shell
 curl -X POST "https://cloudmc_endpoint/rest/service/usage" \